 I started life working in theatre.
-Amongst other things, I ran The Room Above The Pub in Richmond, made giant strap-on penises for a production of Lysistrata, and toured the world as an Assistant Stage Manager with the Royal Shakespeare Company.
+Amongst other things, I ran The Room Above The Pub in Richmond, made giant strap-on penises for a production of Lysistrata, and toured the world with the Royal Shakespeare Company as an Assistant Stage Manager.

 I’ve been a stills photographer for film and theatre, worked with refugees and asylum seekers, taught literacy and creative writing, and qualified as a children’s shoe fitter.
 The Billy Ray?
 Project, a study of sons of preacher men and what they can teach me started in 2006, and has carried on despite all these other things getting in the way.

 And on 7 Jan 2020, I started The Everyday Lore Project, a year long project looking at ways to include folklore, superstition and tradition into my everyday life.
 Just type a date into the search bar and find out what I got up to.